Paola62010/cookbook/TESTING.md

     - For users that are authenticted and the recipe is their own, verify the same as for step 1, but also verify that 2 icons are present on the top right corner of the page: the pencil and paper icon and the bin icon.

-        - Hover over the pencil and paper icon and verify that text "Update Recipe" appears.
+        - Hover over the pencil and paper icon and verify that it changes colour and that text "Update Recipe" appears.

         - Click on the pencil and paper icon and verify that you are redirected to the update_recipe page.

-        - Hover over the bin icon and verify that text "Delete Recipe" appears.
+        - Hover over the bin icon and verify that it changes colour and that text "Delete Recipe" appears.

         - Click on the bin icon and verify that you are redirected to the delete_recipe page.